everx-labs/TonNfcClientAndroid/README.md

 _Note:_ In above snippet in the case of any exception happened during work of cardCoinManagerNfcApi.getMaxPinTriesAndGetJson() we will come into catch block.
 Message inside exception e is always in json format.

+### String format

+The majority of input data passed into TonNfcClientAndroid library is represented by hex strings of even length > 0.
+These hex strings are naturally converted into byte arrays inside the library, like: "0A0A" → new byte[]{10, 10}.

+And also the payload produced by the card and wrapped into json responses is also usually represented by hex strings of even length > 0.
+For example, this is a response from getPublicKey function  returning ed25519 public key.

+	{"message":"B81F0E0E07316DAB6C320ECC6BF3DBA48A70101C5251CC31B1D8F831B36E9F2A","status":"ok"}

+Here B81F0E0E07316DAB6C320ECC6BF3DBA48A70101C5251CC31B1D8F831B36E9F2A is a 32 bytes length ed25519 public key in hex format.

 ## Test work with the card

-After you prepared the appliction run it on your Android device (not simulator).
+After you prepared the application, you may run it on your Android device (not simulator).
 Then you need to establish NFC connection.
-For this hold the card to the top of the smartphone (field near te camera) as close as possible.
+For this hold the card to the top of the smartphone (field near the camera) as close as possible.
 Usually smartphone vibrates after establishing a connection.
-And if you see above example you must get the toast with the message "NFC hardware touched".
+And if you use above example, you must get the toast with the message "NFC hardware touched".
 It means that NFC connection is established.
-To keep connection alive you must not move card and smartphone and they should have physical contact.
+To keep connection alive you must not move the card and smartphone and they should have physical contact.

-After NFC connection is ready we can send command to te card.
-Push the button to make request getMaxPinTries.
+After NFC connection is ready we can send APDU command to the card.
+For above example push the button to make request getMaxPinTries.
 Check your Logcat console in Android Studio.
-You must here the following output.
+You must find the following output:

 		===============================================================
 		===============================================================